Zenthrose/HRM-c--vulkan/README.md

 ### 📖 Data Chunking
 Large files are processed in manageable chunks for efficient learning:
-- **Smart Detection**: Files over 1MB trigger chunking mode
+- **Adaptive Thresholding**: Files over 1MB trigger chunking, very large files (>10MB) get enhanced processing
-- **Chunk Size**: Each chunk is 2,000 characters for optimal processing
+- **Variable Chunk Sizes**: 2,000 characters for standard files, 5,000 characters for very large files
-- **Context Preservation**: 200-character overlap between chunks maintains continuity
+- **Context Preservation**: 200-character overlap between chunks maintains continuity and prevents context loss
-- **Memory Safe**: Limits to 1,000 chunks per file to prevent overload
+- **Memory Safe**: Limits to 1,000 chunks per file to prevent system overload
-- **Progressive Learning**: Builds understanding gradually across chunks
+- **Progressive Learning**: Builds understanding gradually across sequential chunks

+**Character Overlap Explained**: The 200-character overlap ensures each new chunk starts with the last 200 characters from the previous chunk, maintaining context continuity at chunk boundaries.
+This prevents the system from losing important information when splitting large files.

 Example: A 5MB library becomes 2,500 learnable chunks that the system processes sequentially, enabling learning from massive files without memory issues.
+A 50MB file would use 5,000-character chunks for better efficiency.

 ### 🔄 Epoch-Based Training
 - **Multi-Epoch Learning**: System trains in cycles with validation after each epoch